erlendb/AT211-Water-temperatures/README.md

-# AT-211 Ice Mechanics, Loads on Structures and Instrumentation at UNIS
+# Plots of water temperature experiment

-Plots of water temperature experiment for the first report in the course.
+For the course AT-211 Ice Mechanics, Loads on Structures and Instrumentation at UNIS.